dotnet/docs/docs/standard/design-guidelines/dependency-properties.md

  ✔️ DO name the dependency property static field by suffixing the name of the property with "Property."

- **X DO NOT** set default values of dependency properties explicitly in code; set them in metadata instead.
+ ❌ DO NOT set default values of dependency properties explicitly in code; set them in metadata instead.

  If you set a property default explicitly, you might prevent that property from being set by some implicit means, such as a styling.

- **X DO NOT** put code in the property accessors other than the standard code to access the static field.
+ ❌ DO NOT put code in the property accessors other than the standard code to access the static field.

  That code won’t execute if the property is set by implicit means, such as a styling, because styling uses the static field directly.

- **X DO NOT** use dependency properties to store secure data.
+ ❌ DO NOT use dependency properties to store secure data.
 Even private dependency properties can be accessed publicly.

 ## Attached Dependency Property Design
  Dependency properties described in the preceding section represent intrinsic properties of the declaring type; for example, the `Text` property is a property of `TextButton`, which declares it.
 A special kind of dependency property is the attached dependency property.